kumargv/CTCI/README.md

-This is a directory with scripts for the exercises in Cracking the Coding Interview.
-This is not complete and I add to it when I have time to practice.
+This is a directory with scripts in Python for different exercises from Cracking the Coding Interview as well as Amazon Online Assessment and Hathaways Online Assessment